harumuki/thorsten-hans.com/_posts/2017-08-21-using-azure-files-in-kubernetes-deployments-with-asp-net-core.md

 First, we restore all NuGet packages and `publish` the project using the `microsoft/dotnet:2.0.0-sdk` image, once publish as succeeded, a way smaller image `microsoft/aspnetcore:2.0.0` (which is just providing the runtime for ASP.NET Core) is used to build our final docker image.
 Use `docker build -t azure-file-share-sample .` to build the docker image.

-Once you’ve successfully built the docker image, you’ve to publish it either to the public *docker hub* or to a private container registry.
+Once you've successfully built the docker image, you've to publish it either to the public *docker hub* or to a private container registry.
 If you want to keep the image private, go and read [my article on how to use *Azure Container Registry* (*ACR*) with an existing *Kubernetes* cluster]({% post_url 2017-08-18-how-to-use-a-private-azure-container-registry-with-kubernetes %}).

 ## Create a Kubernetes deployment

 A *Kubernetes deployment* configuration is just a simple yaml or json file which describes how our deployment should look like.
-In the following snippet we’re creating the *Pod* (it’s responsible for executing our docker container) and a Secret (it will contain all sensitive information about how the *Pod* should connect to *Azure File Share*).
+In the following snippet we're creating the *Pod* (it's responsible for executing our docker container) and a Secret (it will contain all sensitive information about how the *Pod* should connect to *Azure File Share*).

 ### Creating a Secret for Azure File Share connection settings

 *Secrets* in *Kubernetes* can be created either using kubectl or by specifying it in a configuration file using `yaml` or `json`.
-If you want to describe your secret using a configuration file, you’ve to encode values manually as `base64` upfront.
+If you want to describe your secret using a configuration file, you've to encode values manually as `base64` upfront.

 On macOS or Linux this can be done using: